Billing and refunds 2018-19

 Bluffton's academic year has two semesters--fall and spring.
 The cost for each semester will be approximately the same for full-time students.
 Each semester will be billed separately.

-Bluffton offers two payment plans described later in this information.
-You must select one of these plans by indicating your choice on FORM A. Send the completed form to the Business Office.
-If you choose the monthly plan you should make your first two payments by August 10th.
-Subsequent payments will be due on the first of the month.
-The monthly payment plan option is not available after August 12, 2013.
+Bluffton offers two payment plans.
+You must select one of these plans by indicating your choice on FORM A. Send the completed form to the business office.
+If you choose the monthly plan you should make your first payment by July 2.
+SUBSEQUENT PAYMENTS WILL BE DUE ON THE FIRST OF THE MONTH.
+THE MONTHLY PAYMENT PLAN OPTION IS NOT AVAILABLE AFTER AUG 13.
+2018.

 The following payment plans are acceptable:

-B. Ten-Month Plan.
-The student's estimated yearly costs (assumes 12-17 academic hours per semester) are divided into ten equal installments.
+- Ten-Month Plan.
+The student's ESTIMATED yearly costs (assumes 12-17 academic hours per semester) are divided into ten equal installments.
 Payments begin in July and continue through April.
-Your first two payments are due by August 10th with subsequent payments due on the first of each month.
+Your first payment is due by July 2 with subsequent payments due on the first of each month.
 There is no finance charge if the plan is up to date.
-Because actual costs may exceed estimated costs (i.e., a student registers for more than 17 hours in either semester) a larger payment in April may be necessary.
-This payment plan option is not available after August 12, 2013.
+Because ACTUAL costs MAY exceed estimated costs (i.e., a student registers for more than 17 hours in either semester) a larger payment in April may be necessary.
+This payment plan option is not available after Aug.
+13, 2018.

 While Bluffton prefers that families subscribe to one of the two payment plans listed above, we recognize that some family income patterns may warrant an alternate arrangement.
-We can usually accommodate such arrangements if first approved by the Business Manager.
-Please call the Business Office if you wish to discuss another option.
+We can usually accommodate such arrangements if first approved by the business office.
+Please call the business office if you wish to discuss another option.

 UNPAID ACCOUNT POLICIES